masaccio/numbers-parser/README.md

 * Multiple tables per sheet
 * Text, numeric, date, currency, duration, percentage cell types

-Formulas have very limited support and rely wholly on Numbers saving values in cells as part of the saved document, which is not always guaranteed.
-When a formula value is not present, the value `*FORMULA*` is returned.
-Any formula that results in a Numbers error returns a value `*ERROR*`.
+Formulas rely on Numbers storing current values which should usually be the case.
+Formulas themselves rather than the computed values can optionally be extracted.
+Styles are not supported.

 ## Installation